ptone/IPyApp/README.md

 However node-webkit is cross platform, so as long as an executable can be created (ie py2exe), then this general approach should be cross platform.

+Another platform specific issue to figure out, is where the default notebook directory should be.
+Currently in the POC, it creates ~/Library/ipyapp-notebooks/.

 ## How to create the bundle

 A built version - with just IPython can be [downloaded from here](http://ptone.com/temp/IPyApp.zip).